aafarokh/WBB_NWK/README.md

 A unique pateint ID (PID) is given to each patient name.
 Each signal is labeled by a signal ID (SID) that is unique.
 At the end, each old file is named by combining PID and SID so that the new file name is in the format of PIDxxxx_SIDxxxxx where x is an integer.

+The objective of this data management is to read the old files in the data base, which contain different foramt of saving the signals and convert them to the new files with new structure tha is just one column (need to edit this sentence).

 # Metadata file

-The information of each recording is gathered in a metadata file as a sheet, such as in Microsoft Office Excel format.
-More detail of each signal file is stored in the metadata file, where each row presents one of our signals with the corresponding filename PIDxxxx_SIDxxxxx.
+The information of each recording and subject is gathered in a metadata file as a sheet, such as in Microsoft Office Excel format.
+Each row presents one of our signals with the corresponding filename PIDxxxx_SIDxxxxx and the columns gather the overall information of the subject and the recorded signal.

 This is a part of the metadata file:
  ![metadata](https://user-images.githubusercontent.com/39968388/114931931-308f0000-9e37-11eb-83d5-0162aee3c591.png)